GFynbo/GoudaTime/README.md

 * [x] ~~Force matches into all being the same size (picture, text, height, width etc) and center~~
 * [x] ~~Get user's current location and update their profile/model instance <--- IMPORTANT~~
 * [x] ~~Trigger button disable on 'get current location' feature of the update location~~
+* [ ] Potentially get a animation like a spinning wheel for the loading of the map
+* [ ] Allow uses to add a profile picture (not sure if I want to allow this)
+* [ ] Move forms into individual files in one folder

 ### BIG TODOS
 * [ ] **Dynamically load restaurants from surrounding area**